malintha/rosns3/readme.md

 ## Building ROSNS3

 ROSNS3 relies on both the client and server modules.
 To avoid having to install bulky NS-3 software, we have provided a dockerized version of the ROSNS3 server.
-Unless you need to change the server code, there is no need to explicitly build the server code.
+Unless you need to change the server code, there is no need to explicitly build it.
 - Download the docker image by running `docker pull malinthaf/rosns3-server:latest`.
-- Run `docker run -ti --privileged -p 28500:28500 --name rosns3-server malinthaf/rosns3-server` to run the server.
+- Run `./run_server.sh` to run the server.
 - By default, the rosns3_server will run on the UDP port `28500`.

+You can To change the propagation loss model parameters for wireless communiation inside the `run_server.sh` script.
+To stop the server run `stop_server.sh` script.
+This will kill the ROSNS3 server, stop the container, and remove the it from memory.

 ### Build ROSNS3 Client